AaronBDC/zunder/README.md

 - Selected Book not working as expected.

 ### Acknowledgements
-- Thank you Stephen Grider and company.
+- Thank you Schana Carter, Stephen Grider and company.